tstatler/doctools/guides/node/quickstart/README.md

 Appcelerator Node.ACS enables you to develop and publish Node.js applications to the cloud.
-Node.ACS includes a simple command-line-interface and an MVC framework that makes it easy for both novice and experienced node.js developers to create apps and services.
+Node.ACS includes a simple command-line-interface and an MVC framework that makes it easy for both novice and experienced Node.js developers to create apps and services.
 With Node.ACS, you can:

   * Build custom services to extend the existing Appcelerator Cloud Services (ACS)
-  * Host your existing node.js app/service on the Appcelerator Cloud
+  * Host your existing Node.js application or service in the Appcelerator Cloud
   * Create Node.ACS apps directly from Titanium Studio
-  * Develop a Node.ACS service for your Titanium apps using the same development language (Javascript)
+  * Develop a Node.ACS service for your Titanium apps using the same development language (JavaScript)

 This quickstart will guide you through the process of creating a simple Chat Room Node.ACS app using the built-in [MVC framework](#!/guide/mvc).
 It is a simple tutorial to help you get started with Node.ACS.

-If you just want to deploy an existing node.js app, see [Standard Node Applications](#!/guide/standard).
+If you just want to deploy an existing Node.js app, see [Standard Node Applications](#!/guide/standard).

 **Note:** Node.ACS is currently in Developer Preview state, so users may experience some instability.